 Pancreatitis is an inflammation of the pancreas that can cause bleeding, tissue damage and infection, and in some cases, can be fatal.
 Of the thirty patients reported with acute pancreatitis, five developed additional complications such as kidney failure.
 Twenty-two of the patients improved after discontinuing Byetta®.

 In its August 18, 2008 update to this alert, the FDA stated that it had received reports of six cases of hemorrhagic or necrotizing pancreatitis.
 All of these patients were hospitalized, two died and four were recovering.

-If someone you care about has been taking Byetta® and experienced persistent, severe abdominal pain or died as a result, please call Reyes Browne Reilley Law Firm at (214) 526-7900 or fill out our Case Review Form to the right on this page for a case review.
+If someone you care about has been taking Byetta® and experienced persistent, severe abdominal pain or died as a result, please call Reyes Browne Reilley Law Firm at (214) 526-7900 or fill out our Case Review Form on this page for a case review.